Skip to Content

 How to Make Succulent Soil

-Hey guys, today I’m sharing a post all about how to make succulent soil at home.
-Making your own succulent soil is a cost effective way to give your succulents (and other plants that enjoy well-draining soil) a great home without dropping a ton of cash on bags of succulent soil at the store.
+Today’s article is all about how to make succulent soil at home.
+Making your own succulent soil is a cost effective way to give your succulents (and other plants that enjoy well-draining soil) a great home without dropping a ton of cash on bags of pre-made succulent soil at the store.

 little snake plant cutting in a cup